taimoorsardar/CrawlBot-Web-Assignment/README.md

 7. **Search Module:**
    - The `index.php` file also provides a search form where users can enter a search query.
-   - The crawler, during its traversal, checks for the presence of the search query in the content of the pages.
+   - The crawler, during its traversal, checks for the presence of the search query in the database.
 Matches are displayed to the user.
+   - After the at please press "ALT + LEFT KEY" to go back to index.php

 8. **Error Handling:**
    - Basic error handling is implemented, such as checking for a successful database connection and handling SQL query errors.